 Calvin explains that via the study of Phrenology, he is able to find the three dimples on Ben's skull, which represent submissiveness.
-Phrenology was an ill-fated phase of real Psychology when it was actually believed bumps on different skull locations represented different traits like creativity, athletic ability and so forth.
+Phrenology was an ill-fated phase of real Psychology when it was actually believed bumps on different skull locations represented different traits like creativity, athletic ability, and so on.
 It is considered quackery by modern medical standards.

 Dr. Schultz says he wants to re-name Eskimo Joe, the Mandingo fighter he tries to purchase, "Black Hercules."
 This was the real-life nickname of Ken Norton, the actor/boxer who starred in Mandingo (1975).

 While Kevin Costner turned down the role of Ace Woody, this is not the first time he has rejected a role offered to him by Quentin Tarantino.
-The character of Bill in Tarantino's Kill Bill films was originally written with Costner in mind and eventually offered to him, but he refused.
-That role went to actor David Carradine, who died in 2009 and who this film is dedicated to.
+The character of Bill in Tarantino's Kill Bill films was originally written with Costner in mind, and eventually offered to him, but he refused.
+That role went to David Carradine, who died in 2009, and to whom this film is dedicated.